-To set the journal trigger value to 75 percent, enter the following line at the dmSQL command prompt. dmSOL> Call SetSystemOption('bkful', '75');
+To set the journal trigger value to 75 percent, enter the following line at the dmSQL command prompt.

+dmSQL> CALL SETSYSTEMOPTION('bkful','75');

-USING JSERVER MANAGER TO CHANGE THE JOURNAL TRIGGER VALUE
+USING JSERVER MANAGER TO CHANGE JOURNAL TRIGGER VALUE

-When the database is online, JServer Manager can change the journal trigger value immediately or delay the change until the next time you restart the database.
+If the database is offline, you can set the journal trigger value used by Backup Server using the JServer Manager graphical utility.
+JServer Manager will automatically change the value of the DB_BkFul keyword in the dmconfig.ini file.
+The next time you start the database, Backup Server will use this setting as the new journal trigger value.
+If the database is online, JServer Manager can change the journal trigger value immediately or delay the change until the next time you restart the database.
 For directions on how to set the journal trigger value using JServer Manager, refer to the JServer Manager User's Guide.